aaaaatttt/Anomaly-and-Perceptron-Study/README.md

 # Anomaly-and-Perceptron-Study

-This repository contains the Jupyter notebook `template.ipynb` for Anomaly-and-Perceptron-Study, which is divided into two parts:
+This repository contains the Jupyter notebook `Anomaly-and-Perceptron-Study.ipynb` for Anomaly-and-Perceptron-Study, which is divided into two parts:

 ##  Part 1: Anomaly Detection
 Anomaly detection using: